mdolab/pygeo/doc/getting_started.rst

 The code snippet below illustrates a few key methods of the public API.
 ``DVGeometry.getValues`` returns the current design variable values as a dictionary where the keys are the DV names.
 ``DVGeometry.setDesignVars`` sets the design variables to new values using an input dictionary.
-``DVGeometry.update`` recalculates the point set locations given potentially updated design variable values.
+``DVGeometry.update`` recalculates the pointset locations given potentially updated design variable values.
-The updated point set is returned from the method, though point sets can also be accessed as attributes of ``DVGeometry`` as required.
+The updated pointset is returned from the method, though pointsets can also be accessed as attributes of ``DVGeometry`` as required.

 Note that we're using the ``getLocalIndex`` method again to perturb the design variables symmetrically; that is, if we perturb a control point at k/z = 0, we also perturb it by the same amount at k/z=1.
 Otherwise, the cylinder would become skewed front-to-back.